If you can’t find the answer to your question below, please get in contact with us today.

-The Kenya Accreditation Service (KENAS) is the national accreditation body established by the Kenya Accreditation Service Act, 2019 to accredit organisations that provide; certification, testing, inspection and calibration services, in line with internationally Standards and guidelines.
-These organisations are generally referred to as known as Conformity Assessment Bodies (CABs)
+The Kenya Accreditation Service (KENAS) is the national accreditation body established by the Kenya Accreditation Service Act, 2019 to accredit organisations that provide; certification, testing, inspection and calibration services, in line with international Standards and guidelines.
+These organizations are generally referred to as known as Conformity Assessment Bodies (CABs).

 KENAS accredits CABs that provide services in General Testing, Calibration, Medical Testing, Proficiency Testing, Veterinary Testing, Inspection and Certification.

-Accreditation – the formal recognition by an independent body, generally known as an accreditation body that a certification or inspection body and testing laboratories operates according to international standards.
+Accreditation is the formal recognition by an independent body, generally known as an accreditation body that a certification or inspection body and testing laboratories operate according to international standards.

 The Accreditation process should take approximately four (4) months.
 The process involves: